percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 | Scope        | Namespaced                               |
 | Source file  | `pkg/apis/psmdb/v1/perconaservermongodbclustersync_types.go` |

-The CR existence is the lifecycle signal — creating the CR starts replication;
-deleting it tears down all managed resources via ownerReferences.
-There is no `enabled` field.
+CR existence provisions PCSM resources (Deployment, Service, `syncTargetUser`) but does not by itself start replication: a freshly created CR defaults to `spec.mode=paused`, and the controller only calls `POST /start` when the user flips it to `running`.
+Deleting the CR tears down all managed resources via ownerReferences.
+There is no `enabled` field — `spec.mode` is the lifecycle control surface (see §4.2 and §3.4).

 **Cardinality:** At most one non-finalized ClusterSync CR may target a given target cluster (namespace + `spec.clusterName`) at a time (PCSM Constraint 2 —